Nantwich: Geography

 Nantwich is on the Cheshire Plain, on the banks of the River Weaver.
 The Shropshire Union Canal runs to the west of the town on an embankment, crossing the Acton lane on the western boundary of the town via an iron aqueduct.
 There is a basin nearby which is a frequent mooring for visitors to the town.
 It joins the Llangollen Canal at Hurleston to the north.
-The town is some 4 mi south-west of Crewe, 20 mi miles south-east of Chester and 22 mi east of Wrexham.
+The town is some 4 mi southwest of Crewe, 20 mi southeast of Chester and 22 mi east of Wrexham.
 The town is served by a by-pass to the north and west into which, directly or indirectly, the A51, A500, A529, A530 and A534 roads all feed.

 The stretch of A534 from Nantwich to the Welsh border is seen as one of the ten worst stretches of road in England for road safety.

 The tower of St Mary's Church was the origin (meridian) of the 6-inch and 1:2500 Ordnance Survey maps of Cheshire.